 Natasha Lazartes, M.A., LMFT

 Natasha Lazartes, M.A., LMFT is a bilingual Marriage and Family Therapist working with Individuals, Couples, and Families.
 Her areas of interest include: couple conflicts, trauma, acculturation, anger management, self esteem, anxiety and depression.
 Natasha has many years of experience assisting Individuals, Couples and Families in building better communication skills and reunification.
-She is completing a Program in Sensorimotor Psychotherapy, a trauma treatment focusing on mind body connection.
+She has completed a Program in Sensorimotor Psychotherapy, a trauma treatment focusing on mind body connection.
 Natasha works with her clients to assist them in enriching and expanding their lives.

-Jeanie Romero, LCMHC
+Jeanie Romero, LMHC, MFT

 Daniel L. Araoz, Ed.D